spectrocloud/gitops-picard/README.md

 The `.github/workflows` directory contains Github Action Workflow to show the plan.

-Either use concourse or github action to also apply the changes.
+Either use Concourse or Github Action to also apply the changes.
 Currently this demo env is using GitHub action.